mahabubul1/laravel-crud-and-repository-generator/README.md

 php artisan crud:make ModelName
 ```

-### If what want to make controller in folder.
+### If what want to generate in folder.
 Just run the below command.

 ```
 php artisan crud:make FolderName/ModelName;
 ```

-### If what want to make controller in folder with Repository Pattern.
+### If what want to generate in folder with Repository Pattern.
 Just run the below command.

 ```
 php artisan crud:make FolderName/ModelName --rep;
 ```
-### If what want to make controller in folder without Repository Pattern.
+### If what want to generate in folder without Repository Pattern.
 Just run the below command.

 ```
 php artisan crud:make FolderName/ModelName ;